dankamongmen/notcurses/USAGE.md

 // Move to the specified location. int ncreel_move(struct ncreel* pr, int y, int x);

-// Redraw the ncreel in its entirety, for instance after
-// clearing the screen due to external corruption, or a SIGWINCH. int ncreel_redraw(struct ncreel* pr);
+// Redraw the ncreel in its entirety. int ncreel_redraw(struct ncreel* pr);

 // Return the focused tablet, if any tablets are present.
 This is not a copy;